LaunchCodeEducation/lchs/src/chapters/html/tags.rst

       :alt: Background colors showing the widths of block-level vs. inline elements.

    The ``h2`` and ``p`` elements stretch across the entire width of the screen, and they occupy their own, separate lines.
+Think of the orange and blue shaded areas as reserved space.
+If we add more text to the ``p`` element, it would fill in more of the empty blue area.
+However, only content for that element is allowed inside the space.

-Each ``span`` element only takes up as much space as the text requires, and all three elements can share the same line.
+   Each ``span`` element only takes up as much space as the text requires, and all three elements can share the same line. ``span`` is an example of an inline element.

 .. admonition:: Tip